Aniseroot

 Carrot family (Apiaceae)

-Description: This native perennial plant is about 2' tall, branching occasionally.
-The stems are light green or reddish green and covered with long white hairs (in this variety of Aniseroot).
-The alternate leaves are ternately compound; the lower compound leaves are up to 1' long with long petioles, while the upper compound leaves are much smaller.
+Description: This herbaceous perennial plant is about 1-2½' tall, branching occasionally.
+The stems are light green to reddish purple, terete, and glabrous (var. longistylis) to hairy (var. villicaulis).
+The alternate leaves are ternately compound; the lower compound leaves are up to 9" long and 9" across, while the upper compound leaves are much smaller in size.
 Each compound leaf is divided into 3 compound leaflets; the terminal compound leaflet is the largest.
-Each compound leaflet is further divided into 3 leaflets; the terminal leaflet is the largest.
-Each leaflet is more or less shallowly cleft or coarsely crenate along its margins.
-In this variety of Aniseroot, there are scattered fine hairs across the upper surface of the foliage.
+Each compound leaflet is further divided into 3 subleaflets; the terminal subleaflet is the largest, sometimes appearing to be divided into 3 even smaller subleaflets.
+The subleaflets are 1-4" long, ½-1½" across, and lanceolate to oval-ovate shape in shape; their margins are coarsely serrated-crenate or shallowly cleft.
+The upper subleaflet surface is yellowish green to green and nearly glabrous (var. longistylis) to moderately covered with appressed hairs (var. villicaulis).

-Cultivation: The preference is light shade or dappled sunlight, moist to mesic conditions, and rich loamy soil.
-In a garden situation, it will probably thrive in a sheltered area underneath a tree.
+Cultivation: The preference is dappled sunlight to moderate shade, moist to mesic conditions, and rich loamy soil with decaying organic matter.
+In a garden situation, this plant will probably thrive in a sheltered area underneath a deciduous tree.

-Range & Habitat: Aniseroot occurs in most counties of central and northern Illinois, where it is occasional to locally common; in southern Illinois, it is often uncommon or absent (see Distribution Map).
-This distribution map combines information for the two varieties of Aniseroot; the hairy variety, described here, is slightly less common than the typical variety.
-Habitats include mesic deciduous woodlands on level ground and the slopes of ravines, particularly in Maple-Basswood woodlands.
+Range & Habitat: The native Aniseroot occurs in most counties of central and northern Illinois, where it is occasional to locally common; in southern Illinois, it is uncommon or absent (see Distribution Map).
+This map combines information for both varieties of Aniseroot; the typical variety is slightly more common than the hairy variety (var. villicaulis).
+Habitats include moist to mesic deciduous woodlands and gentle slopes of wooded ravines, where a variety of deciduous trees are dominant.
+Aniseroot can be found in average to high quality natural areas.

 Return